chenxiaodan105/Congressional_Bills_Stance_Detection/README.md

 ## Introduction

+**Stance detection** is the extraction of a people’s reaction to a claim made by a primary actor.
+It is a core part of a set of approaches to capture political trends.
 Companies are sensitive to political policies.
-However, it could bring them a lot of benefits, for example, the fund and support from the government, if they could catch up with political trends beforehand.
-Stance detection, also known as holding attitudes over things, could be the key to political trends.In this project, NLP method is used to do the prediction based on 2 sessions of congressional bills and transcripts.Just explore it and have fun !
+It could bring them a lot of benefits, such as the fund, the support from the government, if they could catch up with political trends beforehand.

+In this project, NLP method is used to do the prediction based on 2 sessions of congressional bills and transcripts.Just explore it and have fun !

 ## How to Use
 * The data and pretrained GloVe file's size is beyond the GitHub's limit, so you could download them through links below